Legionnaires' Disease Compensation Claims

 What Our Clients Say

-What is Legionnaires’ disease?
+What is Legionnaires' Disease?

 Legionnaires’ disease is an infection of the lung that you can catch by inhaling bacteria from droplets of water from an infected source, such as a fountain, air conditioning unit or a hot tub, making it possible to contract while staying in a hotel or other accommodation abroad.

 Initial symptoms are similar to that of flu, and may include a temperature, muscle ache, headaches and confusion.
-If you have symptoms and are concerned, you may have contracted Legionnaires’ disease, speak to your GP and raise your concerns.
+If you have symptoms and are concerned that you may have contracted Legionnaires’ disease, speak to your GP and raise your concerns.
 If you have travelled abroad to anywhere there has been an outbreak, you should let your GP know.

 There is an incubation period for Legionnaires’ disease, so it is vital you instruct specialist solicitors, such as the team at JMW, who can investigate your case if the source is unclear and help you make a claim for compensation.

-Who is most at risk of contracting Legionnaires’ disease?
+Who is Most at Risk of Contracting Legionnaires' Disease?

 Anyone can be susceptible to Legionella bacteria; however, there are certain groups who can be more at risk, including: